 The NCERT books will help you learn these subjects within a span of 2 to 3 months with full concentration and dedication put.
 Geography of class 11th and 12th and History of class 10th and 11th should be read by every aspirant.

-How NCERTs should be read?
+How should NCERTs be read?

 This is an important part as the candidate has ample of resources and study materials and choosing the technique that suits is very important.
 There are two ways in which a candidate can read the NCERTs: Learning subject wise or learning class wise.
 However, the best way of doing NCERT is: